-1. EMPLOYEE HEALTH CARE
+EMPLOYEE HEALTH CARE

-- 169. The level of the SFMTA's contribution to employee health benefits will be set in accordance with the requirements of Charter Sections A8.423 and A8.428. - 169a.
-Any contributions the City makes shall not be considered as part of an employee's salary for the purpose of computing straight time earnings, compensation for overtime worked, premium pay, retirement benefits or retirement contributions; nor shall such contributions be taken into account in determining the level of any other benefit which is a function of or percentage of salary. - 2.
-MEDICALLY SINGLE EMPLOYEES - 170.
-From July 1, 2012 to December 31, 2013, for "medically single employees" (Employee Only) (i.e., benefited employees not receiving contributions paid by the City for dependent health care benefits) who enroll in health plans other than the City Plan the City shall contribute all of the premium for the employee's own health care benefit coverage.
+- 166. The level of the SFMTA's contribution to employee health benefits will be set in accordance with the requirements of Charter Sections A8.423 and A8.428. - 167.
+Any contributions the City makes shall not be considered as part of an employee's salary for the purpose of computing straight time earnings, compensation for overtime worked, premium pay, retirement benefits or retirement contributions; nor shall such contributions be taken into account on determining the level of any other benefit which is a function of or percentage of salary.

+MEDICALLY SINGLE EMPLOYEES

-- 171. From July 1, 2012 to December 31, 2013, for all employees enrolled in the City Plan in the medically single/Employee-Only category, the City's contribution will be capped at an amount equivalent to the cost of the second-highest cost plan for medically single/Employee-Only enrollees.
-Employees who elect to enroll in the City Plan in this category must pay the difference between the capped amount of the City Plan described above and the cost of City Plan coverage in the medically single/Employee-Only category. - 171a.
-Effective January 1, 2014, for "medically single employees" (Employee Only) enrolled in any plan other than the highest cost plan, the City shall contribute ninety percent (90%) of the "medically single employee" (Employee Only) premium for the plan in which the employee is enrolled; provided, however, that the City's premium contribution will not fall below the lesser of: (a) the "average contribution" as determined by the Health Service Board pursuant to Charter Sections A8.423 and A8.428(b)(2); or (b), if the premium is less than the "average contribution," one hundred percent (100%) of the premium. - 171b.
+167a.
+Effective January 1, 2014, through December 31, 2014, for "medically single employees" (Employee Only) enrolled in any plan other than the highest cost plan, the City shall contribute ninety percent (90%) of the "medically single employee" (Employee Only) premium for the plan in which the employee is enrolled; provided, however, that the City's premium contribution will not fall below the lesser of: (a) the "average contribution" as determined by the Health Service Board pursuant to Charter Sections A8.423 and A8.428(b)(2); or (b), if the premium is less than the "average contribution," one hundred percent (100%) of the premium.

+167b.
 For the period January 1, 2014 through December 31, 2014 only, for "medically single employees" (Employee Only) who elect to enroll in the highest cost plan, the City shall contribute ninety percent (90%) of the premium for the second highest cost plan, plus fifty percent (50%) of the difference between: (a) ninety percent (90%) of the premium for the second highest cost plan, and (b) one hundred percent (100%) of the premium for the highest cost plan.
-Thereafter, the City shall contribute ninety percent (90%) of the premium for the second highest cost plan for such employees. - 171c.
-The provisions in paragraphs 171a and 171b above shall not apply to "medically single employees" (Employee Only) who are permanently assigned by the City to work in areas outside of the health coverage areas of Kaiser and Blue Shield for the term of this Agreement.
+Thereafter, the City shall contribute ninety percent (90%) of the premium for the second highest cost plan for such employees.

+168. The provisions in paragraphs 167a. and 167b. above shall not apply to "medically single employees" (Employee Only) who are permanently assigned by the City to work in areas outside of the health coverage areas of Kaiser and Blue Shield for the term of this Agreement.
 For such "medically single employees" (Employee Only), the City shall continue to contribute one hundred percent (100%) of the premium for the employees' own health care benefit coverage.

-3. DEPENDENT HEALTH CARE PICK-UP
+169. 3.
+DEPENDENT HEALTH CARE PICK-UP

-172. The City shall contribute the greater amount of up to \$225 per month or 75% of the dependent rate charged by the City to employees for Kaiser coverage at the dependent plus two or more level.
+- 170. From July 1, 2014 to December 31, 2014, the City shall contribute the greater amount of up to \$225 per month or 75% of the dependent rate charged by the City to employees for Kaiser coverage at the dependent plus two or more level. - 171.
+Health Coverage Effective January 1, 2015